Heir unapparent: If North Korea faces succession, who might replace Kim?

 “Kim Yo Jong is unlikely to take over the helm but could help build a caretaker regime as a power broker until the kids grow up, and Kim Jong Chol might return to help for a while,” said Go Myong-hyun, a research fellow at the Asian Institute for Policy Studies in Seoul.

-Writing by Sangmi Cha; Additional reporting by Hyonhee Shin; Writing by Jack Kim and Josh Smith; Editing by Michael Perry and William Mallard
+Reporting by Sangmi Cha; Additional reporting by Hyonhee Shin; Writing by Jack Kim and Josh Smith; Editing by Stephen Coates